neurogym/neurogym/README.md

 **alg**: algorithm; **env**: task; **network**: type of network; **nsteps**: batch size; **nlstm**: number of units; **stimEv**: controls the difficulty of the experiment; **pass_reward**: if true, the task passes the previous reward as a part of the observation;  **pass_action**: if true, the task passes the previous action as a part of the observation; **timing**: duration of the different periods in a trial.

+(Note that a few small modifications on the [run.py](https://github.com/openai/baselines/blob/master/baselines/run.py) and the [cmd_util.py](https://github.com/openai/baselines/blob/master/baselines/common/cmd_util.py) files have been applied so as to import NeuroGym and to pass the parameters to the RDM task)

 ### Contributing